Veronicastrum virginicum

 Description:

-Culver’s Root features tiny, multiple, white to pale-blue flowers, which bloom on erect spikes, May-August.
+Culver’s Root features tiny, multiple, white to pale-blue flowers, which bloom on erect spikes, June-August.
 The nectar is a valuable food source for native bees, honeybees, and butterflies.
 Culver’s Root prefers fertile, moist soil that does not dry out.
 Use Culver’s Root as a moist, woodland border or in your rain garden.

 Plant Details: